 Many restaurants see the rise in cloud kitchens as a competitor, however, cloud kitchens will be pulling market share from grocery chains rather than the local bistros.
 On any given day in the U.S., 6% of the entire country will be eating take-out for one meal or another.
 As many of us can attest during this pandemic, that our take-out and delivery habits have become amplified.
 Consumer habits will continue to change and it’s expected that restaurant delivery will continue to increase in a post-pandemic society.

-As many restaurateurs look for new opportunities to expand their businesses, cloud kitchens provide an easy way for existing restaurants to increase sales volume without overwhelming staff or altering their physical location.
+As many restaurateurs look for new opportunities to expand their businesses, dark kitchens provide an easy way for existing restaurants to increase sales volume without overwhelming staff or altering their physical location.

 For dine-in restaurants, location and visibility are key.
 These businesses need easy access to population or need to be located in the cross-hairs of major traffic arteries which ultimately increases land and property costs.